-- In line with the Decision Structure, steps should be taken to significantly reduce or even eliminate net and rod fishery exploitation (i.e. the numbers of fish killed) on those rivers projected to be "at risk' in 5 years time (i.e. 2022 in the current assessment), or "probably at risk with a downward trend".
+- In line with the Decision Structure, steps should be taken to significantly reduce or even eliminate net and rod fishery exploitation (i.e. the numbers of fish killed) on those rivers projected to be "at risk' in 5 years time (i.e. 2023 in the current assessment), or "probably at risk with a downward trend".
 Where possible (principally on rod fisheries), voluntary measures to control exploitation should be promoted in the first instance before considering mandatory action.
 Given that the assessment methodology for sea trout is less established than that applied to salmon, and is still under evaluation, application of the Decision Structure to sea trout fisheries management should be more tentative than in the case of salmon. - For rivers which have been in the "not at risk" category for 5 consecutive years, consideration should be given to relaxing fishing controls - including on net fisheries, where these exist. - Recovering rivers should considered as "at risk" unless assessment information is available and indicates otherwise.
-Voluntary C&R levels of 100% should be encouraged at the same time as working on the necessary environmental improvements.
-If these rivers have the potential to develop rod fisheries with average catches of >20 salmon, then mandatory measures may need to be considered. - Water Framework Directive (WFD) Good Ecological Status (GES) assessments for trout (where available) for catchment water bodies should be considered alongside CL compliance results and other sources of evidence as part of the management decision making process.
+C&R levels of 100% should be implemented at the same time as working on the necessary environmental improvements. - Water Framework Directive (WFD) Good Ecological Status (GES) assessments for trout (where available) for catchment water bodies should be considered alongside CL compliance results and other sources of evidence as part of the management decision making process.